ouziel-slama/zeldhash-miner/docs/RELEASING.md

 # Releasing Zeldhash Miner

-This repository ships three artifacts: the Rust crate (`zeldhash-miner`), the npm package (`zeldminer`), and a future Python wheel (via `crates/python-core`).
+This repository ships three artifacts: the Rust crate (`zeldhash-miner`), the npm package (`zeldhash-miner`), and a future Python wheel (via `crates/python-core`).
 The TypeScript facade and the web demo depend on the WASM bindings built from `crates/wasm`.

 ## Pre-flight checklist